-☑ Target an Amount of \$ Full amount of taxable benefit for HSA

-C. Joan has an HSA with her leftover credits.
-In addition to the leftover credits, Joan would like to target a specific amount to her HSA.
+Target an Amount of \$ Full amount of taxable benefit for HSA C. In addition to the leftover flex credits, Joan would like to target a specific amount to her HSA.
 She does not wish to put the whole amount of her taxable benefit into an HSA and has decided to have a payroll deduction for benefits of an extra \$25 per pay (\$50/month).

-By doing this Joan's taxable benefit is reduced to \$54.41 / month and there is \$50 per month going into the HSA.
+By doing this Joan's taxable benefit is reduced to \$54.41/ month and there is \$50 per month going into the HSA